 - Drugs usually must receive premarket approval by the FDA or conform to final regulations that specify conditions where they are generally recognized as safe and effective,but not misbranded.
 (There are separate rules for over-the-counter (OTC) drugs).

-- Good manufacturing practices (GMPs) are different: there are strict GMP requirements for drugs and none for cosmetics (other than ensuring that the products are neither adulterated nor misbranded.
+- <!– The CDER Handbook provides an introduction to the drug approval and OTC monograph processes.
+Other resources, also available on CDER’s Web site, provide additional information on these subjects. –> Good manufacturing practices (GMPs) are different: there are strict GMP requirements for drugs and none for cosmetics (other than ensuring that the products are neither adulterated nor misbranded.
 However, no regulations set forth specific GMP requirements for cosmetics.

 - FDA maintains the Voluntary Cosmetic Registration Program7, or VCRP, for cosmetic establishments and formulations [21 CFR 710 and 720].
 As its name indicates, this program is voluntary.
 In contrast, it is mandatory for drug firms to register their establishments and list their drug products with FDA [FD&C Act, sec.
 510; 21 CFR 207].